Calliope hummingbird: Description

 The calliope is the smallest breeding bird found in Canada and the United States.
-The only smaller species ever found in the U.S. is the bumblebee hummingbird, an accidental vagrant from Mexico.
 An adult calliope hummingbird can measure 7–10 cm in length, span 11 cm across the wings and weigh 2 to 3 g.

 Calliope hummingbirds have glossy green on the back and crown with white underparts.
-The adult male has wine-red streaks on the gorget, green flanks and a dark tail.
+The adult male has wine-red streaks on the gorget, green flanks, and a dark tail.
+When an adult male is competing for territory or females, the dark red feathers of its gorget distend outwards to create a more distinct appearance.
 Females and immatures have a pinkish wash on the flanks, dark streaks on the throat and a dark tail with white tips.
-The only similar birds are the rufous hummingbird and the Allen's hummingbird, but these birds are larger with more distinct and contrasting rufous markings on tail and flanks, and longer central tail feathers.
+The only similar birds are the rufous hummingbird and the Allen's hummingbird, but these birds are larger with more distinct and contrasting rufous markings on the tail and flanks, and longer central tail feathers.

 Habitat and distribution

 The breeding habitat of calliope hummingbird is varied among open shrub habitats and altitudes.
 Nesting usually occurs at higher altitudes in the Rocky Mountains.
 Nests have been observed from as low as 600 ft in Oregon and Washington elevation to the tree line at over 11000 ft.
 In Montana, the minimum elevation observed for breeding is 1200 m.
 Open montane forest, mountain meadows, and willow and alder thickets may variously serve as breeding grounds.
 During migration and winter, they also occur in chaparral, lowland brushy areas, deserts and semi-desert regions.
 They nest in western North America from southern British Columbia and Alberta south to Colorado and southern California.
-During spring and summer, they move, mainly through Arizona and New Mexico and northern Mexico, to winter in southwestern Mexico as well as in Guatemala and Belize.
+During winter, they move mainly through Arizona and New Mexico and northern Mexico, to winter in southwestern Mexico.